Need for Blood Transfusion?

 Types of Blood

-There are mainly 2 categories defining blood types; the ABO system and the Rhesus system.
-Types of blood groups present hence type A+, A-, B+, B-, AB+, AB-, O+ and O-.
-A blood sample from a donor is drawn and then it is cross-matched with the recipient’s blood to avoid reactions.
+There are mainly two categories defining blood types: the ABO system and the Rhesus system.
+Types of blood groups are present, hence types A+, A-, B+, B-, AB+, AB-, O+, and O-.
+A blood sample from a donor is drawn, and then it is cross-matched with the recipient’s blood to avoid reactions.

-There are different types of blood and products required by various patients.
-Some may need whole blood while others may benefit from Packed Red Blood Cells.
-Other blood products are Fresh Frozen Plasma, Cryoprecipitate, and Platelet Rich Plasma.
+Various patients require different types of blood and products.
+Some may need whole blood, while others may benefit from packed red blood cells (PRBC).
+Other blood products are fresh frozen plasma, cryoprecipitate, and platelet-rich plasma.

 Importance of Consent